yousefelassal/quote-cron/README.md

 > Baseball is the only field of endeavor where a man can succeed three times out of ten and be considered a good performer.

 > A true friend is someone who is there for you when he'd rather be anywhere else.

+> There is no friendship, no love, like that of the parent for the child.